-Note: 1 - Minimum cover from finished grade to top of pipe (O.D), at completion of all project restoration.
+Note: Minimum cover shall be 4 ft. from finished grade to top of pipe (O.D), at completion of all project restoration.
+Bedding requirements for all pipe materials and sizes shall be flexible (BS-5).

-Note 2 - Proposed pipe sizes larger than 27-inch diameter for PVC, PP, and FRP and sizes larger than 24-inch for HDPE shall have the approval of City Utilities.
+Proposed pipe sizes larger than 36-inch diameter for PVC, 48-inch diameter for PP, and 84-inch diameter for FRP and sizes larger than 24-inch for HDPE shall have the approval of City Utilities.